 8. Cheap Mattresses Are Fine

-A mattress is something you’ll spend a third of your life on – and we advise not to cheap out on that purchase!
+You’ll spend a third of your life on a mattress – and we advise not to cheap out on that purchase!
 As it turns out, we’re not alone in this sentiment.
 Many agree: “My partner hurt his back a few years ago,” someone revealed.
 “Went thru doctor, acupuncture, inversion tables, etc. Went to Las Vegas with some friends.
 Woke up without pain for the first time in years.
 I called the hotel to get the bed specifics and bought one for 3k.
 Not cheap but cheaper than back surgery.”

 9. Second-Hand Items Are for Poor People